lanl-ansi/PowerModels.jl/docs/src/switch.md

 ## Switch Mathematical Model

 Switch component have two discrete states open (i.e. 0) and closed (i.e. 1).
 When a switch is in the open state no power can flow between the connected buses through the switch.
 When the switch is in the closed state power can flow freely between the connected buses (up to the provide flow limits) and the voltage at the two connecting buses should be the same.
-The storage component's mathematical model is given by,
+The switch component's mathematical model is given by,

 ```math
 \begin{align}